antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 In this section we go through the association rules finding outlined above.

-**Remark:** We do not present the trie classifier making and results with frequent sets, but I can (bravely) declare that experiments with trie classifiers made with the words of found frequent sets produce very similar results as the trie classifiers with word-tallies.
+**Remark:** We do not present the trie classifier making and accuracy results with frequent sets, but I can (bravely) declare that experiments with trie classifiers made with the words of found frequent sets produce very similar results as the trie classifiers with (simple) word-tallies.

 Here we process the "word baskets" made from the DSL commands and append corresponding DSL workflow labels: